Table of contents

 What Are the Main Purposes of Temporary Crowns?

 The purpose of a temporary crown goes beyond simple protection.
 It is a critical part of the overall treatment plan.
 They provide a stable surface for chewing, allowing you to eat relatively normally while waiting for your permanent restoration.
 They also help to maintain the health of the gum tissue around the tooth.
-A temporary dental crown prevents food particles and bacteria from accumulating around the tooth margin, which can cause inflammation and gum disease.
+A temporary dental crown prevents food particles and bacteria from accumulating around the tooth margin.
+This buildup can otherwise cause inflammation and gum disease.

 Do Temporary Crowns Protect Sensitive Teeth?